erudite-battles/erudite-battles-game-document/001-design-overview.md

 #### Battle

-During this phase, a question will be selected based on the current algiment state and then both players will answer it at the same time.
+During this phase, a question will be selected based on the current aligmnet state and then both players will answer it at the same time.

+#### Resolution

+This phase happens after the battle is done, will display animations around how much damage was done, if one of the players goes below 0 then the match ends.